NVIDIA/TensorRT-LLM/examples/llama/README.md

 trtllm-build --checkpoint_dir ./tllm_checkpoint_8gpu_tp8 \
             --output_dir ./tmp/llama/70B/trt_engines/fp16/8-gpu/ \
-            --gemm_plugin float16 \
+            --gemm_plugin auto
 ```

 Same instructions can be applied to fine-tuned versions of the LLaMA v2 models (e.g. 7Bf or llama-2-7b-chat).

 ### Long context length
-To use the model with Long context lengths, it is necessary to add `--multi_block_mode` in the build command to enable faster decoding in multi-head attention.
+To use the model with Long context lengths, it is necessary to add `--multi_block_mode enable` in the build command to enable faster decoding in multi-head attention.

 A few LLaMA models are fine-tuned for long context length that TRT-LLM can support today.
 For example https://huggingface.co/Yukang/LongAlpaca-70B employs rotary scaling plus fine-tuning to support up to 32K context length.
 The following show the steps for running LongAlpaca-70B in TRT-LLM: